The 411 on GFCI Outlets

-A GFI or GFCI Outlet stands for Ground Fault Circuit Interrupter.
+GFI or GFCI Outlets stand for Ground Fault Circuit Interrupter.
 GFCI is integrated in the outlet.
 It is like a breaker within the outlet.
 For example, when you plug in an appliance, like a hair dryer, the GFCI outlet monitors the amount of power going to the blow dryer.
 If you accidentally drop the appliance, that said hair dryer, into a sink full of water, the GFCI will detect the interruption in current and should cut the power.
 You know that all too common “pop/click” sound from the button popping out on the GFCI outlet indicating the circuit has been cut.
 (Sometimes a light will indicate this.)
 The GFCI has just helped prevent an accident.

 Hide and Seek

 Where are GFCI outlets usually located?
 By code, in all new construction, a GFCI outlet must be in a bathroom, kitchen, garage, and unfinished basement.
 Here comes the tricky part.
 There must be at least one GFCI outlet within the circuit that calls for the GFCI outlet.
 For example, you may have two bathrooms that are on the same circuit, but only one bathroom has a GFCI outlet.
 So, if the GFCI outlet was tripped in one bathroom, the outlets in the other bathroom will not have power until the circuit is reset.

 What’s the Scenario?

 Why are GFCI outlets important?
 Check out these two scenarios to help you understand the importance.